dugujian1984/Matrix/README.md

 </table>

+##### 3.3.
+ReportDialog

-	- 3.3.
-ReportDialog: dialog opened from MainFragment and used to display the event spec and report page.
+ReportDialog is dialog opened from MainFragment and used to display the event spec and report page.
 Users could switch between two page to choose the event type and data they are going to report

 <img src="/images/ToolBar.png" width="100x">